-Slow flow is generally preferable for newborns, while you’re both learning to feed.
-A flow that is too fast might make your baby cough or splutter, or struggle to keep up with the flow of milk so it dribbles to the side of their mouth.
-This could also mean they feel upset and bring up lots of milk after a feed or swallow air during feeds (NHS 2018).
+Slow flow is generally preferable for newborns, while you’re both learning how to feed.
+If the flow rate is too fast it makes paced feeding more difficult.
+In which case babies would have very little control over how they feed: milk would flow into their mouth faster than they can swallow it.
+This might make your baby cough or splutter, or struggle to keep up with the flow of milk so it dribbles to the side of their mouth.
+This could also mean they feel upset, get indigestion and bring up lots of milk.

-Once they’re used to bottle-feeding, or seem frustrated by the flow of milk, you could move to a medium flow.
+Once they’re older and used to bottle-feeding, you could move to a medium flow.
 Just follow your baby’s lead to see what teat is right for them.
 Some babies prefer to stay on the slow flow teats for many months.
-You can also buy variflow teats where the flow rate can be varied (Which?
+You can also buy variflow teats where the flow rate can be varied by changing the angle of the teat (Which?
 2019).

-Make sure you change the teats regularly and check them too.
-Once your baby’s teeth start coming through, they can damage teats by chewing them.
-And this is a potential choking hazard (Which?
+Make sure you change the teats regularly and check them for damage.
+Once your baby’s teeth start coming through, they can damage teats by chewing them which is a potential choking hazard (Which?
 2019).

 Why is it important to sterilise bottles and teats?

-Before sterilising, you will need to clean all bottles and teats by hand or in the dishwasher (NHS, 2018).
-If washing by hand, you will need a separate brush for cleaning bottles and teats (NHS, 2018; Unicef, 2019).
+Before sterilising, all bottles and teats need to be washed, either by hand or in the dishwasher (NHS, 2018).
+If washing by hand, you will need a separate brush for cleaning bottles and teats (NHS, 2019b).